 Popular games built on game engine Mohawk

-Myst: Masterpiece Edition is as close to the 1993 experience of playing Myst as you can get.
-You will be able to interact with objects via click-and-drag, and move through the world via point-and-click navigation.
-This edition features improvements over the original 1993 release such as re-rendered imagery in 24-bit color, a remastered score, and enhanced sound effects.
+Myst: Masterpiece Edition is a remastered version of 1993's Myst.
+This edition features improvements over the original release, such as re-rendered imagery in 24-bit color, a remastered score, and enhanced sound effects.
 In the game, players travel via a special book to the island of Myst.
 There, players solve puzzles, and by doing so, travel to four other worlds, known as Ages, which reveal the backstory of the game's characters.

 A mystical journey through worlds that changed the concept of an adventure game.
 Lose yourself in fantastic virtual exploration, blurring the line between fantasy and reality, challenging your wits, instincts, and powers of observation like never before.
 The fantasy beckons... can you resist its call?